When learning something new there is little better than a concrete

 AC_ARG_WITH(ssl,

-[ --with-ssl=DIR location of installed SSL libraries/include files],
+location of installed SSL libraries/include files],

 [